This course may be taken prior to or during the same term.

 Presidents Hall: Papa Johns Pizza/Outtakes

 All dining locations accept cash, credit cards, and the Nautilus Card.
 Meal plans may only be used in the Nautilus Market.
-First-time-in-college students living in University housing are required to participate in the mandatory meal plan their first two semesters on campus (summer residence not included).
-Mandatory participants will automatically receive the 12 Meal Plan (the default), but may choose to upgrade to the 15 meal plan.
-Savings on meal costs are available to resident and nonresident students with Meal Plans.
+First-time-in-college (FTIC) students living in University housing are required to participate in the mandatory meal plan their first two semesters on campus (summer residence not included).
+Mandatory participants may choose the 12 Meal Plan or the 15 meal plan.
+You may upgrade or downgrade between the 12 or 15 meal plans during the first two weeks after the start of classes or after the date you purchased your plan, whichever is later.
+The second semester, the plan will default to the plan you had at the beginning of the first semester.
+Savings on meal costs are available to resident and non-resident students with Meal/Block Plans.
 There are many meal and block plans from which to choose.
 Catering services for special functions are also available.
-Detailed information about campus dining may be obtained from the UWF Dining Services' Office or by visiting dineoncampus.com/uwf and on Facebook at facebook.com/UWFDining.
+Detailed information about campus dining may be obtained from the UWF Dining Services Office or by visiting dineoncampus.com/uwf and on Facebook and Twitter as UWFDining.

 The Student Disability Resource Center provides assistance for eligible students with disabilities by ensuring that appropriate academic accommodations are made.
 Accommodations vary by individual and may include interpretive services, testing accommodations, assistive technology, and note taking assistance.
 Appropriate academic accommodations will be determined based on the documented needs of the individual.
 For more information, please contact the Student Disability Resource Center, Building 19, (850) 474-2387 (V/TDD: (850)857-6107), or uwf.edu/sdrc.